layjain/laughing-couscous/README.md

 23. nan in the data (Lay)
 28. Can handle high less than low from frontend?
 (Prabhakar?)
 30. Is gamma = 1 / (1 + np.exp(epsilon / 2)) in staircase?
 (Vaik)
-31. More robust Median Code
+31. More robust Median Code(Vaik)(**IMPORTANT: Performance Issues**)

+NOTES:
+1. If two headers differ by a leading or trailing whitespace, then we can get wrong results or exceptions
+2. NaNs are not allowed in any file
+3. Disallow epochs = 0 from front-end